40-Year Mortgage: An Explanation And The Dangers Of The Loan

-First, because there’s a longer payoff, lenders and investors who are interested in these loans will often charge a higher interest rate to give you one.
+First, because there’s a longer payoff, lenders and investors interested in these loans will often charge a higher interest rate to give you one.

 However, you’ll likely end up paying more in interest even if the interest rate is the same or even lower.
 The reasoning for this has to do with the way loan amortization works.
 At the beginning of your loan, more of your payment goes toward interest than principal.
 Over time, this balance flips, but the longer your loan, the longer it takes for that to happen.

-Qualified mortgages, those that can be bought by the major mortgage investors, are limited by legal regulation to have terms no longer than 30 years.
+Qualified mortgages, which can be bought by major mortgage investors, are limited by legal regulation to have terms no longer than 30 years.
 Because 40-year loans are not subject to these rules, that means they can have all sorts of not great provisions, but here are some to be aware of.

 Then there are balloon payments.
-These occur when a loan doesn’t or only partially amortizes over its term and at some point either in the middle of the loan or at the end of the term, the borrower is expected to make a large lump sum payment.
-Many times, these payments are made by refinancing, but if you don’t have a lot of equity in the property, that can be difficult.
+These occur when a loan doesn’t or only partially amortizes over its term and at some point either in the middle of the loan or at the end of the term, the borrower is expected to make a large lump-sum payment.
+These payments are often made by refinancing, but that can be difficult if you don’t have a lot of equity in the property.

 Finally, qualified mortgages have limits on closing costs.
 There are no such limits for non-qualified mortgages, so your costs can be quite a bit higher.